PrairieLearn/PrairieLearn/v2/doc/dev-guide.md

     1. The `assessment` checks authorization based on the effective `user`, `role`, `mode`, and `date`.

-    1. Specific pages check authorization for POST requests using the [Encrypted Token Pattern](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet).

-1. All state-modifying requests must be POST and all associated data must be in the body.
+1. All state-modifying requests must (normally) be POST and all associated data must be in the body.
 GET requests may use query parameters for viewing options only.

 ## State-modifying POST requests